 This report contains information from third parties, such as the IEA.
 Chevron makes no representation or warranty as to the third-party information.
 Where necessary, Chevron received permission to cite third-party sources, but the information and data remain under the control and direction of the third parties.
 Where Chevron has used information, such as displaying data from third parties in graphical form, it has noted the source.
+Chevron has also provided links in this report to third-party websites for ease of reference.
+Chevron's use of the third-party information in this report and the inclusion of links to third-party content is not an endorsement or adoption of such information.
 This report contains terms used by the TCFD, as well as information about how the disclosures in this report align with the recommendations of the TCFD, as it has described the categories.
 In doing so, Chevron does not intend to endorse or adopt and is not endorsing or adopting these phrases or recommendations.
 In using these terms and referencing the recommendations, Chevron is not obligating itself to use the terms in the way defined by the TCFD, nor is it obligating itself to comply with any specific recommendations or to provide any specific disclosure.
 Chevron makes no representation or warranty as to the TCFD's use or definition of specific terms or recommendations.
 For example, with respect to the use of the term material, individual companies are best suited to determine what information is material, under the long-standing U.S. Supreme Court definition of that term, and whether to disclose this information in U.S. Securities and Exchange financial filings.